Stand with Ukraine flag

 • Create new MQTT Client with the properties listed in screenshots below.

 • Populate the topic name and payload.
 Make sure the payload is a valid JSON document.
-Click "Publish" button.
+Click on the Publish button.

 Install coap-cli.
 Assuming you have Node.js and NPM installed on your Windows/Linux/MacOS machine, execute the following command: